 Make sure your staircase is in the right place

-If you are currently involved in a massive home reno, where you are knocking down and moving walls around and installing interior wall insulation for maximised energy efficiency, make sure that in the end, your staircase doesn’t end up across from your entryway.
+If you are currently involved in a massive home reno, where you are knocking down and moving walls around and installing interior wall insulation for maximized energy efficiency, make sure that in the end, your staircase doesn’t end up across from your entryway.
 According to Feng Shui, when a staircase is facing a home entrance, it directs all the energy to the upper floors, leaving the first floor without any chi.
 Therefore, while you are already moving everything around, make sure you place the staircase in the more remote area of the house.

 Opt for a sturdy door